Richmond–Brighouse station: Station information

-Station layout

 Entrances

 Richmond–Brighouse station is served by a single entrance located at the south end of the stationhouse.

 Transit connections

 An on-street turn-around serves as the terminus for many bus routes that serve the area, and enables a convenient transfer to the Canada Line.
-This loop replaced the one previously at Richmond Centre.
+A new bus loop replaced the one previously at Richmond Centre.

-A new bus exchange opened at the station on October 19, 2020, between No. 3 Road and Buswell Street.
-Two routes are currently assigned to use the exchange, while the rest will be assigned at a later date.
+This new bus loop opened at the station on October 19, 2020, between No. 3 Road and Buswell Street.
+6 routes use this bus loop within the exchange as a terminus as of 2025.